20 of the Best UK Campsites

 The Church of St Mary the Virgin in Lower Westwood

 Stowford Manor Farm - Constable Family Weekend 2015 - St Mary the Virgin Lower Westwood by muffinn is licensed under CC BY 2.0

 |Tents & RVs|

 This family-run manor is one of the nicest places to go for a weekend getaway.
 Since it’s a family-run campground, there’s a certain charm to it which you simply don’t get from others.
 On one side of the campground, you’re in perfect view of the medieval buildings of the Stoward Farms.

 The Frome surrounds the rest of the campground and is ideal for fishing, boating, kayaking/canoeing and swimming, so, if you’re a fan of water then you’ll love it here.
 In addition, you’re close to some great attractions such as the Bradford-on-Avon and the City of Bath, two charming and quaint towns.

 The campground itself is simply beautiful and gives a real English country vibe.
-It comes fully equipped with all the necessities such as toilets, showers, laundry and RV hook-ups.
+One of the best we've seen in a UK campsite It comes fully equipped with all the necessities such as toilets, showers, laundry and RV hook-ups.
 On site, they even provide special workshops for both children and adults.Visit Stowford Manor

 Plumpton, England, United Kingdom